Diagnosing neck pain

 - Where does it hurt?
 The location of the pain is an important first clue to diagnosing your neck pain.

 - Is the pain constant or occasional?
 Pain experienced for longer than three months is called chronic neck pain.
 Pain experienced suddenly is called acute neck pain.

 - When did the pain first occur?
 Pain with a longer duration could be a sign of a serious injury or long-term degeneration.

 - Is the pain sharp, radiating, dull aching, numbing or tingling?
 The type of pain is a clue to its origin.

 - Have you performed any recent activity that might have caused or contributed to the pain?
 Repetitive motion or poor posture can cause different kinds of neck pain.

 - Have you been injured recently?
 Whiplash, muscle strain or ligament sprain in the cervical spine region are common causes of neck pain.

 - Has anyone in your family experienced similar pain?
 Some causes of neck and back pain, such as degenerative disc disease, can be hereditary.

-- In addition to neck pain, are you also suffering from a fever, headaches and vomiting?
+- In addition to neck pain, are you also suffering from fever, headaches and vomiting?
 Are you having difficulty touching your chin to your chest?
-If so, it’s likely that your physician will test you for a life-threatening infection called meningitis.
+If so, it’s likely that your doctor will test you for a life-threatening infection called meningitis.